 Groups welcoming new participants at any time

 - Java and Jesus.
-Meets weekly on Sunday after worship at 11:30 via Zoom.
+Meets weekly on Sunday before worship at 9 am in the Swan room (a meeting room on the side of Friendship Hal) and also available via Zoom.
 The link is on our web site and in the church calendar.
 All are welcome.
 A different volunteer facilitates each week.
 Weekly readings are sent out to an email list and also in the Thursday announcements and Saturday worship resources.
 To be added to the Java and Jesus email list, please contact [email protected].

 - Breakfast Group.
 The Breakfast Group has been meeting on the first Friday of the month at a local restaurant for decades.
 It began as a women’s group but for the last 10 years has included a men’s table as well.
 Open to all, it is informal and a chance to connect and converse on many topics.
-Although the group has been on hold during COVID, it hopes to return to monthly gatherings in early 2022.
+Although the group was on hold during COVID, it returned to monthly gatherings in early 2022.
 Contact Louise Jeanne, [email protected], for more information.

 Affinity groups and groups that seek more committed ongoing participation